Does attending driving school decrease car insurance rates?

 Riskier ways to get more affordable car insurance premiums would be to lower your level of coverage or increase your deductible.
 The obvious downside to this would be that you may not have enough insurance to cover the costs of an accident or your deductible may be so expensive that you have trouble paying it in the event of an accident.

 Auto insurance tends to rise most significantly as a result of unsafe driving.
-If you have multiple moving violations or accidents, your insurance is bound to go up.
+Rates for drivers who have multiple moving violations, a traffic ticket of any kind, or have been in multiple accidents tend to increase.
 Sometimes your insurance can rise with even a single ticket or accident.
+Safe drivers tend to have lower rates.

 The reason for the rise in insurance premiums with accidents is obvious.
 If an insurance company has to pay a claim, they need to make their money back somehow.